This topic describes the tasks you can perform from the Collections tab in the sidebar.

 Click the ellipsis (…)next to a collection, and select “Delete”.
 If you didn’t intend to delete the collection, you can always recover your deleted collections.
 Refer to the next section Recover a collection to learn how to retrieve your deleted collections.

-Collections deleted within the past 90 days can be recovered via your web dashboard by clicking your avatar icon in the upper-right corner, then selecting
+Collections deleted can be recovered via your web dashboard by clicking your avatar icon in the upper-right corner, then selecting

 Trash from the drop-down menu.
 Locate the desired collection, hover your cursor over its row, then click

-If the collection was deleted within the past 90 days and is not listed as recoverable, it is possible it was removed from a workspace rather than deleted.
+If your collection seems deleted and you are not able to recover from your deleted collections list, it is possible it is removed from a workspace rather than deleted.
 To check, navigate back to the main page of the web dashboard, then click

 View all collections.
 If listed, you can click on its share icon to move it back into a personal or shared workspace.

 If you’d like to revert your collection to a previous state, you can do so by leveraging the collection’s in-app activity feed.

 Within a collection or folder, you can reorder requests using drag and drop.
 You can also reorder folders within a collection using drag and drop.

 Requests can also store sample responses when saved in a collection.

 Requests stored inside a collection can contain scripts to add dynamic behavior to the collection.